You might have a thousand customers buying your product every day, but if acquiring customers cost more than what they bring, what is the point?

 Having a well-designed user onboarding process is one of the ways for improving retention as well as conversions.
 The easier it is for users to see the value of your offering and to enjoy those benefits, the likelier they will be to lock in with you in the long run.

-Platforms such as UserGuiding can help you quickly design seamless and intuitive onboarding for users of all types, thereby helping you lower customer churn, improve retention, improve conversions, and reduce CAC.
+User onboarding software such as UserGuiding can help you quickly design seamless and intuitive onboarding for users of all types, thereby helping you lower customer churn, improve retention, improve conversions, and reduce CAC.

 4. Automate Wherever Possible.